 The Three Main Vajrabhairava Texts

 Okay.
 Now, he wanted to take more, and the dakini told him, “That’s enough.
 People can attain enlightenment with these.”
-So what are these three texts?
+What are these three texts?
 These are called the Three Rounds of Tantras (rGyud-skor gsum).
 We have:

 I have here what each of the chapters of this talk about.
 It’s very interesting what’s actually here in the root tantras.
-Now it’s getting late, so maybe we need to go in a little bit of an abbreviated way.
-As I say, we don’t really have time to go through all of this.
 What you find here in all these chapters of these three texts are very, very strong rituals that are dealing with overcoming harmful beings, and you read them and they really sound absolutely violent and horrible.

-Okay, the first one, the Condensed Chapters of the Root Tantra.
-It has seven chapters condensed from that 100,000 chapter version (either 100,000 chapters or verses – it’s unclear because the text is lost).
+The first one, the Condensed Chapters of the Root Tantra, has seven chapters condensed from that 100,000 chapter version (either 100,000 chapters or verses – it’s unclear because the text is lost).